volt-protocol/whitepaper/README.md

 # Motivation
 Banks accept deposits of currency and use them to make loans of varied durations and kinds.
 Banks offer yield on deposits which is lower than that they earn lending, and profit by the spread.
 A bank's business is to ensure a good match between the time and yield preferences of its depositors and the composition of its loan book.
 When they fail to do so, a bank run is the natural result.

-There are three main problems with banks today --
+There are three main problems with banks and banklike systems today --
 * they require substantial trust in the operators of the bank
 * crippling overregulation degrades the user experience, effectively taxing all savers
 * they are vulnerable to censorship or seizure of funds